 This area does lack nearby cafes but if you have a car you may want to venture to Pakuranga Plaza or Sylvia Park.

-Stay on track… download this walk for free HERE
+Stay on track… download this walk (AC-045 Panmure Basin) for free

 Kepa Bush is another short walk in Auckland treasure that contains bush trails and native trees, flora and fauna that is easy to get to.